Seeing the Investigative Judgment in Daniel 7

 And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever.
 Revelation 11:15

-Most understand that this event is still future, thus, it is unlikely Daniel 7:13 is describing the ascension.
+Most understand that this event is still future; thus, it is unlikely that Daniel 7:13 is describing the ascension.

 Is It the Second Coming?